Person with unexplained chronic fatigue discovering real biochemical and metabolic root cause

 2. HPA Axis Dysregulation

-Rather than a single cortisol value, diurnal cortisol patterns provide more insight into how the stress response system is functioning over the course of the day.
+Rather than a single cortisol value, diurnal cortisol patterns — measured at multiple time points across the day — provide more insight into how the stress response system is functioning.

 3. Immune Activation and Post-Viral Fatigue

-Chronic immune activation is frequently observed in people with long-standing fatigue.
-Reactivation of latent viruses, such as Epstein-Barr virus or HHV-6, has been described in subsets of individuals with ME/CFS.
+Chronic immune activation involving elevated pro-inflammatory cytokines such as interleukin-6 (IL-6) and tumour necrosis factor alpha (TNF-alpha) is frequently observed in people with long-standing fatigue.
+Rasa et al. (2018) documented reactivation of latent viruses, including Epstein-Barr virus (EBV) and Human Herpesvirus 6 (HHV-6), in subsets of individuals with ME/CFS.

-Following COVID-19 infection, similar immune-energy patterns have been observed in people with persistent post-viral fatigue, highlighting overlap between Long COVID and chronic fatigue syndromes.
+Following SARS-CoV-2 infection, Proal et al. (2021) described similar immune-energy disruption patterns in people with persistent post-viral fatigue, highlighting significant overlap between Long COVID and chronic fatigue syndromes.

 4. Gut Dysfunction

-The gastrointestinal tract plays a central role in nutrient absorption, immune signalling, and inflammatory regulation.
-Alterations in the gut microbiome, increased intestinal permeability, or impaired digestion may contribute to fatigue even in the absence of overt digestive symptoms.
+Giloteaux et al. (2016) demonstrated reduced microbial diversity and altered gut microbiome composition in individuals with ME/CFS.
+The gastrointestinal tract plays a central role in nutrient absorption, immune signalling via gut-associated lymphoid tissue (GALT), and inflammatory regulation.
+Alterations in the gut microbiome, increased intestinal permeability (as reviewed by Vancamelbeke et al., 2017), or impaired digestion may contribute to fatigue even in the absence of overt digestive symptoms.

-Because the gut and immune system are closely linked, unresolved gut dysfunction may place ongoing demand on energy and detoxification pathways.
+Because the gut and immune system are closely linked, unresolved gut dysfunction may place ongoing demand on energy and detoxification pathways, as explored in Morris et al.’s (2014) review of the gut-brain axis in chronic fatigue.

 A Multi-Layered Functional Medicine Approach

-Functional medicine does not rely on a one-size-fits-all protocol.
-Instead, it uses clinical history, targeted testing, and careful interpretation to identify which systems require support.
+Functional medicine uses clinical history, targeted testing, and careful interpretation to identify which systems require support, rather than relying on a one-size-fits-all protocol.

 How Elemental Health and Nutrition Approaches Chronic Fatigue